 VPNs are just making online activities anonymous.
 You’ll want to use Tor if you want to search the web anonymously and access the Dark Web for booting.
 Unlike a VPN, Tor bounces traffic across several server nodes, making tracking much harder.
 It is also run and distributed free of charge by a non-profit organization.
 Some VPN services also link via VPN to Tor, making it easier for you to access this arcane scheme.

 They will not defend against any threat though VPNs are useful.
-We strongly advise you to use antivirus software to allow two-factor authentication wherever it is available and create unique and complex logins for each and every online account using your password manager.
+We strongly advise you to use antivirus software, enable two-factor authentication wherever it is available, and create unique and complex logins for each and every online account using your password manager.

 Check out: How To Keep Secure Your Mac Devices From Cyber Attacks